ezrafayet/httphelper/README.md

 # httphelpers

-Helpers for working with the go http standard library
+Helpers for working with the go http standard library that I always end up needing